 In about 1815 a pumping shaft was sunk on the Crowns Rocks dewater this section of the mine.
 Mining continued up to the late 1820s when a fall in the price of Tin, coupled with little ore left in the shallow workings, forced the mine being offered for sale in 1835.

 The lease was bought by Steven Harvey James in 1836, but he too struggled to make the mine pay.
-The discovery of a rich body of Copper ore in 1842 brought a change to the mines future and allowed further investment to be carried out.
+The discovery of a rich body of Copper ore in 1842 brought a change to the future of the mine and allowed further investment to be carried out.
 In 1858 the Boscawen Diagonal Shaft was sunk, to gain access to deeper ore deposits out under the sea and by 1865 the workforce had more than trebled.

 A serious accident occurred in the Boscawan Diagonal Shaft on the 18th April 1863 when the chain broke when hauling men up.
 Nine miners lost their lives when the skip fell from the 135 level to the bottom of the shaft.
 The full report can be found here.